-What is a Tax-Deferred Investment Account?
+What Is a Tax-Deferred Investment Account?

-Tax-deferred accounts put time on your side
+These savings accounts put time on your side

 Tax-deferred savings occurs when you use a specially designated account, or investment option, that does not require you to claim the investment income earned inside of the account every year on your tax return.